Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

     - Endless amount of arenas
     - Custom kits per arena, if gamemode wants to support kits
       - Adds lore to kits to easily identify ones that were possibly extracted from a badly secured arena
+      - Can toggle inventory store to disk, to ensure no data loss ocurring
+        - Command */hmb openinventory* allows retrieval of said items by file name
     - Recovers players completely after fight (position, health/status, inventory if kit was used, potion effects)
       - Sets gamemode to adventure during fight
     - Allows hitting even if damage was cancelled, for example due to fighting a clan member
-    - Prevents teleporting into arenas via tp delay glitches (Essentials /tpa) if not fighting
+    - Prevents teleporting into arenas via tp delay glitches (Essentials */tpa*) if not fighting
     - Disables while fighting:
       - Hunger loss in duel (optional)
       - Item dropping/pickup